3 Must Visit Archaeological Sites In Mexico

 The ancient city is perched on a dramatic cliff overlooking the Carribean Sea with million dollar views.

 It’s hard to imagine a more beautiful place to live.

 But there was more to it than that.

 Tulum was built to be a fortress and with its cliff-top setting, it presented an imposing image to anyone approaching by sea.
-It was surrounded by walls on three sides and was an important trading post in the 13th and 14th centuries.
+Surrounded by walls on three sides, it was an important trading post in the 13th and 14th centuries.